Marrow Matters - Bone Marrow Transplant - Aplastic Anemia

 engraftment

-Within 3-4 weeks post transplant, new blood stem cells should appear in her bone marrow and begin producing sufficient blood cells to sustain her life.
+Within 3-4 weeks post transplant, new blood stem cells should appear in the recipient's bone marrow and begin producing sufficient blood cells to sustain her life.
 See also: Engraftment.

 In some situations, transplants are only partially effective, and while the blood levels may not return to normal levels in those cases, they are high enough to sustain a normal life.